 IMPORTANT: Please pick one walk and waitlist the other as usual.
 If you sign up for a walk and then can't make it, please let the coordinator know, by filling out the Register for Bird Walk Contact Form, so we can fill your spot.

-Masks, no carpooling, registration and social distancing are still in place.
+Masks required and social distancing rules are still in effect.

 * * * * *